Edgerton W. Day: Personal life, death and legacy

 Day married Alexanderina "Ina" Sutherland (born c.
 1863) in 1887.
 Sutherland was the youngest of 5 daughters to a tea merchant, John Sutherland in Cobourg, Ontario.
 They had 4 children, Elsie Margaret, Ina Ansley, George Sutherland, and Edgerton Winnett "Ted" Day.
 The oldest daughter, Elsie, born 1889 completed her education at St. Hilda's College, University of Toronto.
 She married a dentist, Robert Arthur Rooney, and had 3 children.
 She died in 1975.
 The second daughter, Ina Ansley, born 1891 also completed her education at St. Hilda's College in Toronto.
 She married Ed Brennan, and had one daughter, Ina.
 She died in 1987.
 The elder son, George Sutherland, born 1894, attended college in Toronto, and served in World War I overseas for four and a half years.
 While overseas, he served for almost 2 years at the London Administration Office as paymaster for all Canadian Forces.
 Upon his return to Canada, he worked at the Soldier Settlement Board, and then as an insurance adjuster.
 He died in 1985.
 The youngest son, Edgerton Winnett, Jr. "Ted", born 1901, worked as a lawyer and served as a colonel with the 49th Battalion, CEF.
 He worked at the office of the Judge's Advocate in Ottawa upon his return from overseas.
 He died in 1982.

 Edgerton W. Day died at 9:15 a.m. on February 11, 1919, at the Royal Alexandra Hospital in Edmonton after an illness of several months.
 He was buried in the Edmonton Cemetery.
 His wife of 27 years, Ina had died on May 25, 1914, and Edgerton Day was interred alongside her.

 Day had considered himself a colonizer.
-He was described to had done "all in his power to promote welfare and to improve the conditions of the town and district".
+He was described to have done "all in his power to promote welfare and to improve the conditions of the town and district".
 An article from the Weekly British Whig in 1907 said of Day, "Mr. Day went into the business with his whole heart and soul, studying all the conditions of the country, etc., and it was in this way that he was able to accomplish what he did.
 He started life as an ordinary man, with no capital whatever, but he had the grit and perseverance, and this is almost sure to win out in the long run.
 Mr. Day's many friends are more than pleased to learn of his great success."